 Tammy said, “The last time I heard of this it was still in the alpha testing stage.
 I didn’t think they would have it completed so quickly.”
 She sounded worried which made me worry.

 “What does it do?”
 I asked.

-“In very simple terms, it destroys a ships computer network and interface causing the ship to lose control and collide with other ships, planets or anything solid in space.”
+“In very simple terms, it destroys a ships computer network and interface causing the ship to lose control and set route to collide with other ships, planets or anything solid in space.”